l7mp/learning-go/99-labs/02-webapps/README.md

 The `port` is now set to 80, which will be used by Kubernetes as the public port on the load balancer address, and `targetPort` is set to 8080, which is the port the pods actually listen on.
 Kubernetes load balancers will silently do the port mapping from port 80 and route external requests to the pods at 8080.

+> **Note**
-> **Note:*: The cluster IP is the same as the external IP in the above case, but this is just a Minikube subtlety.
+> The cluster IP is the same as the external IP in the above case, but this is just a Minikube subtlety.
 Usually the cluster IP will be chosen as an unroutable private IP and only the external IP will be global.

 External access via `LoadBalancer` services requires additional support from the cloud provider.
 The provider will have to lease a public IP from its address pool and make the Service available externally via that public IP.
 For local Kubernetes clusters this may not work without manually installing an additional tool like MetalLB.
 Minikube contains built-in support for LoadBalancers but this requires the extra command `minikube tunnel` to run in the background.
 It is best to start `minikube tunnel` in a new console right after `minikube start`.